Avoid the Word 'Utilize' & Others Like It

 While editing some web content for work the other day, I came across the word “utilize” – a word that makes me particularly upset.
 What you may ask is wrong with a mere word, one that is used in thousands if not millions of corporate emails per day, that is right at home in academic papers and engineering manuals?

-- Don’t write from a place of insecurity.
-Believe what you’re writing, and admit uncertainty in your writing.
+Believe what you’re writing, and admit uncertainty if you need to.
 If you can do this, you won’t feel compelled to dress up your prose with distracting four-dollar words.

-- Do not trying to impress your audience, try to inform your audience.
 Your audience may have only the faintest idea about what you’re writing.
 Sprinkling in vague, dressed up words like “utilize,” “implement,” “impact,” “leverage,” and “interface,” will only lose their interest.
-I like to tell people who are struggling with professional writing–especially writing for the web–to imagine that they are talking about what they do to a friend at a party.
+For people who are struggling with professional writing–especially writing for the web, imagine you are talking about what you do to a friend at a party.
 When you’re talking with a friend, you try to select out the most interesting bits of information, you try to keep it fairly simple, and you try to get your friend to understand and even relate.
 You are trying to inform your friend not impress your friend.
-Even if you are kind of trying to impress your friend, you sure as heck aren’t using words like “utilize” to do it.
+(And even if you are kind of trying to impress your friend, you sure as heck aren’t using words like “utilize” to do it).

 The government has decided to expand their new vaccination program.
 To do this, they are building 55 more healthcare clinics across the country, hiring hundreds more nurses, and delivering flyers to citizens who live in rural areas to inform them about the clinics, and sending texts to people on their mobile phones.